jennifermtan/Vendication/README.md

-Vendication- A Vending Machine Revolution
+Vendication- A Vending Machine Revolution.
     Bop it, Twist it, Vend it

 How to use our app: